Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat the Grand Masters and claim the legendary Pokémon cards!_

-After defeating Clair, and "rescuing" Rod, go back to the TCG Island Pokémon Dome and fight the Grand Masters.
+* After defeating Clair, and "rescuing" Rod, go back to the TCG Island Pokémon Dome and fight the Grand Masters.
 Defeat them all and you'll be granted the cards.

-If you're having trouble, you can use the Legendary Zapdos Deck.
-Read the "Legendary Zapdos Deck" section at the bottom of the guide to learn how to build the deck before defeating the Grand Masters.
+* If you're having trouble, you can use the Legendary Zapdos Deck.
+Read the "Legendary Zapdos Deck" section at the bottom of the guide for details on how to build it early.

 ***

 ![217213](https://github.com/RetroAchievements/guides/assets/97459553/374ff168-3320-4a65-a139-338753162df8) Villicilli

-_Defeat Villicilli a second time and receive another GR's Mewtwo Lv.35!_
+_Defeat Villicilli a second time and receive another GR's Mewtwo Lv35!_

-You can immediately challenge Villicilli after defeating him the first time and the credits roll.
-You don't have to defeat his executives again before challenging him a second time.
+* You can challenge Villicilli after beating the game.
+You don't have to defeat his executives before challenging him again.

 ***

 ![217214](https://github.com/RetroAchievements/guides/assets/97459553/7fb51136-7026-4f03-9e65-5b9548dac40d) Trading Cards: Jigglypuff

-_Trade with Girl at Rock Club to get a Jigglypuff Lv.12!_
+_Trade with Girl at Rock Club to get a Jigglypuff Lv12!_

-Trade a Snorlax Lv.20 for her Jigglypuff Lv.12.
-It can be found in Premier packs, catalog #A50.
+Snorlax Lv20
+> Pack: Premier | Card Album: A50

 ***